Memorials to William Shakespeare: 18th century

 In 1788, in the exterior wall of John Boydell's Shakespeare Gallery building, the architect George Dance the Younger placed Thomas Banks's sculpture Shakespeare attended by Painting and Poetry, for which the artist was paid 500 guineas.
 The sculpture depicted Shakespeare, reclining against a rock, between the Dramatic Muse and the Genius of Painting.
-Beneath it was a panelled pedestal inscribed with a quotation from Hamlet: "He was a Man, take him for all in all, I shall not look upon his like again".William Shakespeare, Hamlet.
-Act I, scene ii.
-Wikisource.
-Retrieved on 15 January 2008.
+Beneath it was a panelled pedestal inscribed with a quotation from Hamlet: "He was a Man, take him for all in all, I shall not look upon his like again".
 The building was later used by the British Institution.
 After its demolition the monument was relocated to the garden of New Place in Stratford.

 19th century

 By the nineteenth century Shakespeare's reputation had advanced to the point of what came to be known as bardolatry.
 Statues and other memorials began to appear outside Britain, while in Britain itself Shakespeare's status as national poet was consolidated.